 - Schedule a series of regular meetings (over a few weeks to several months) to discuss:

-- Whether the space is being used as intended and satisfy the original program requirements in terms of stated goals, adjacencies, flexibility, function?
+- Whether the space is being used as intended and satisfies the original program requirements in terms of stated goals, adjacencies, flexibility, function?

 - Are the finishes holding up as expected (excluding normal wear and tear)?